osiris1004/interview-question/s spring-boot/interview1.md

 - @Controller:
     - Indicates that the class is a controller component, responsible for  handling HTTP requests response.
 - @RestController:
-## 12:How cna you define bean in spring framework
+## 12:How can you define bean in spring framework
 There are 2 way
 - 1 :
 ```